 According to legend, Ernest Hemingway was challenged to write a short story using only six words.
-He came up with: “For sale: baby shoes, never worn.”
+Ernest Hemingway's story?
+It was: “For sale: baby shoes, never worn.”

-When I had first heard about six-word stories, I thought, “A whole story in six words?
+When I first heard about six word stories, I thought, “A whole story in six words?
 That's impossible!”

-Then I wrote my first six-word story—and it was really easy, not mention fun!
-Once you write your first, you can write a whole army of them.
-Here’s how six-word stories can be used as a great writing prompt.
+Then I wrote my first one.
+It was really easy, not to mention fun!
+Once you write your first, you can write a whole slew of them.
+Let's look at how to write one.

-Before you write a six-word story, you should look at some examples.
+Start by looking at some examples.
 A great website you can use is sixwordstories.net.
-If you just want to look at a few quick examples, here are a few I liked:
+If you just want to look at a few examples, here are some I liked:

 “Rapunzel!
 I am slipping!
 A wig?!”

 “I love you, too,” she lied.